williardx/faceburn/readme.md

 At this point, everything should be ready to go.
 Run `./faceburn.py --test` to test the script.
 If it works, it will open up a Chrome window, log into Facebook, navigate to your news feed, and then send you a text message whenever someone says the word "I" in a post.
 You should get a bunch of text messages!
 Stop the script by pushing CTRL+C.

 Once you know everything is working, run `./faceburn.py` and let the script run.
 Keep both the Chrome window and terminal window open, otherwise you will stop the script.
 Enjoy!

+### Use Notes

+Stop the script with CTRL+C. If you close the terminal and reopen it, you'll need to reenter the virtual environment to properly run the script: go into the `faceburn-master` working directory, run `source venv/bin/activate`, and then finally the script: `./faceburn.py`.